Maddog164/wine_info/README.md

 TODO: Delete this and the text above, and describe your gem

+#TODO

+1. List the wine categories that the user can choose
+2. User chooses category
+3. List the top objects from that category
+4. User chooses object
+5. Display more object details

 ## Installation

 Add this line to your application's Gemfile: